paritytech/rfc-propose/README.md

 The action uses the `GH_TOKEN` environment variable supplied to it.

-The built-in `secrets.GITHUB_TOKEN` can be used, as long as it has the `pull-requests` write permissions.
+The built-in `secrets.GITHUB_TOKEN` can be used, as long as it has the necessary permissions.

+- `pull-requests: write` permission is used to write comments in the PR.
+- `contents: write` permission is used to close/merge the PR.